Ben-Voris/Hunters-Island-2025/Hunters-Island-2025.md

 ![Royce on portage after mid trail pond on Ottertrack to Jasper 2025-08-11 12:19](./attachments/202508111219-000.jpeg "Royce on portage after mid trail pond on Ottertrack to Jasper 2025-08-11 12:19")

-The landings for the portage between Jasper Lake and Lillypad Lake was difficult on both sides, but the trail was fairly easy and showed signs of recent maintenance.
+The landings for the portage between Jasper Lake and Lilypad Lake was difficult on both sides, but the trail was fairly easy and showed signs of recent maintenance.

 We had lunch on Jasper at quite a nice site.
 We were tempted, but we have miles to go.

-The last portage, from Lillypad to Saganagons was, by far, the worst of the day.
+The last portage, from Lilypad to Saganagons was, by far, the worst of the day.
 The start was so steep that when I tilted the canoe up enough to keep the bow off the ground, I had to fight to keep it from sliding backwards off my shoulders.
 Before each step, I had to carefully pick where to put my feet and to